 Full post to follow

-The on-going Alley Greening Project by the grass roots organisation, Upping It, in Moss Side’s Terrace Square, Manchester, has demonstrated positive effects to residents’ individual and collective well-being.
+TSAP has it’s roots in the on-going Alley Greening Project by the grass roots organisation, Upping It, in Moss Side & Fallowfield’s Terrace Square, Manchester.
+Alley Greening has demonstrated positive effects to residents’ individual and collective well-being.
 The cobbled alleys once they are greened, become like walled gardens: shared spaces behind neighbours’ back-to-back terrace houses.
 In many cases they have been cleaned up and transformed by building planters, planting and growing fruit, vegetables and flowers.
 Water butts have been installed to collect rainwater and leaves are swept and stored to turn into leaf-mould, all for the plants.
 Greened alleys characteristically display decorative and practical inventiveness by those investing time in their shared and useful recreational spaces.

 The Upping It project has been driven by grass roots activism in response to Manchester City Council’s lack in implementing effective recycling of refuse and waste in these neighbourhoods, exacerbated by communal bins which are also placed in the alleys.
 A creative affirmative inquiry approach has broadly resulted in improved recycling habits in neighbourhoods where care and creativity of the greened alleys are evident.

 By Jackie Haynes of Terrace Square Artists Project (TSAP) for Platt Hall

 Outside Platt Hall the animals are forming an orderly queue, 2 by 2 at 2 meters apart.
 They’re waiting for Platt Hall Climate Emergency Hub to reopen and shouting up and down the queue about the world they expect to be living in when they eventually emerge from the emergency.

 Manchester Climate Emergency Declaration is one year old on July 10th 2020.